 Your data will be collected via an online form whereby you provide your consent to be updated on the work and activities of the APPG on Social Integration when signing up to our mailing list.

 Your data may also be collected by the APPG on Social Integration if you attend an event organised by the group, or take part in any research or inquiries.
-Such activities will you ask for your direct consent before collecting the data.
+Such activities will ask for your direct consent before collecting the data.

-Holly Lynch MP will only use your data for the purposes for which you provide it.
+Peter Gibson MP will only use your data for the purposes for which you provide it.
 The Chair of the APPG takes the security of your data extremely seriously.
 Your data will be stored on secure servers in a locked and protected environment.

 Who will your data be shared with